BPS Invariants for a Knot in Seifert Manifolds: Homological blocks for

-This homological block can be understood as a contribution from the abelian flat connection to the partition function of analytically continued Chern-Simons theory on Seifert knot complement, which is realized as M5 branes in the brane realization \eqref{mconf2} of Chern-Simons theory.
-The variable $x$ is understood as a diagonal component of holonomy along the meridian of a knot complement.
+This homological block can be understood as a contribution from the abelian flat connection to the partition function of the analytically continued Chern-Simons theory on Seifert knot complement, which is realized as M5$^{\prime}$ branes in the brane realization \eqref{mconf2} of the Chern-Simons theory.
+The variable $x$ is understood as one of eigenvalues of the holonomy along the meridian of a knot complement.